okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/configure-the-sdk/index.md

 title: Configure the SDK
 ---

-You'll need two values from the Okta Application and the Developer Console you worked with in [Create an Okta Application](todo):
+You'll need two values from the Okta Application and the Developer Console you worked with in [Create an Okta Application](/guides/sign-into-spa/-/create-okta-application):

-* **Client ID** - Find it on the Okta Application details (General tab).
+* **Client ID** - Find it in the applications list or on the application's **General** tab.
 * **Okta domain** - Find it on the Developer Console dashboard in the upper-right corner.

 In your application code, build a config object.
 This is used to initialize the Okta services with the values specific to your application: